wandersonwhcr/k8s-examples/keda/README.md

 # keda

-This example shows how to use Keda, an autoscaler for Kubernetes that uses more resources to calculate how many replicas a Deployment or Statefulset must have.
+This example shows how to use KEDA, an autoscaler for Kubernetes that uses more sources to calculate how many replicas a Deployment or Statefulset must have.
-Keda can be used with Prometheus to compute replica count.
+KEDA can be used with Prometheus to compute replica count.

 ```console
 $ k3d cluster create \